Alir3z4/django-base64field/README.rst

     pip install git+https://github.com/Alir3z4/django-base64field.git#egg=django-base64field

-Some pkg have no installation method, This is awefuckingsome that ``django-base64field`` gives you many ways for installation.
+Some pkgs have no installation method, This is awefuckingsome that ``django-base64field`` gives you many ways for installation.